Can I get OSAP if I file for bankruptcy?

 If you have previously negotiated student loans through a consumer proposal or bankruptcy after May 11, 2004 then you must provide proof that these loans have been discharged or paid in full.

-1. You were enrolled in an approved program at an approved school when you filed your assignment in bankruptcy or consumer proposal;
+1. You were enrolled in an approved program on a full-time basis at an approved school when you filed your assignment in bankruptcy or consumer proposal;

 2. You continue to be enrolled in the same approved program of study in which you were enrolled at the time that you filed your bankruptcy or consumer proposal; and

-Basically, if already have taken student loans you either have to:
+Basically, if you already have taken student loans you either have to:

 1. Have paid them